klack/klack.cloud/README.md

 Must be setup on the host machine due to permission issues and the requirement to send SIGHUP signals.
 Copy `./config/logrotate.d/traefik` to `/etc/logrotate.d/traefik` on your host Copy `./config/docker/daemon.json` to `/etc/docker/daemon.json`

+# Backups
+Backups are accomplished through a seperate duplicati docker instance